atlopes/calendar/README.md

 ### Overview ###

-* Use these classes to represent a day in different calendar systems, or to switch between different calendars, or to extend the time coverage or precision of VFP's Date data type, or to perform basic calendrical calculations...
+* Use these classes to represent a day in different calendar systems, or to switch between different calendars, or to extend the time coverage or precision of VFP's Date data type, or to perform basic calendrical calculations, or to check for calendar events...
 * The calculations are, for the most part, based on Kees Couprie's [Calendar Math](http://members.casema.nl/couprie/calmath/) website, and on Calendar.c, a C++ transcript from the original LISP code used for "Calendrical Calculations" by Nachum Dershowitz and Edward M. Reingold.
-* Version: just about to hatch.

 ### Using ###

 * See [UNLICENSE](UNLICENSE.md).
-* In a project, include Calendar.prg (the base class) and any other specific classes that an application may require (for instance, Gregorian-Calendar.prg, Hebrew-calendar.prg).
+* In a project, include Calendar.prg (the base class) and any other specific classes that an application may require (for instance, ``gregorian-calendar.prg``, ``hebrew-calendar.prg``).
-* To make available a class definition, DO its program (for instance, `DO Persian-Calendar.prg`)
+* To make available a class definition, DO its program (for instance, `DO persian-calendar.prg`)
 * Create an object, and use it (see [DOCUMENTATION](DOCUMENTATION.md) for more info).

 ### Contributing ###